Ang3lino/gh-actions-hello-world/README.md

 ## Area Improvements

-1. **Shared Terraform State**
+1. **Shared Terraform State**  Added
    In the case of multiple users interacting with the repository, Terraform state may be locked.
 To resolve this, configure a backend (e.g., AWS S3 + DynamoDB for state locking) to allow multiple users to safely collaborate on infrastructure changes.

-2. **Pipeline for Terraform Code**
+2. **Pipeline for Terraform Code**   Added
    Consider creating a pipeline to handle Terraform code as part of the CI/CD flow.
-This could automate infrastructure changes, like:
-   - `terraform plan` for code validation.
-   - `terraform apply` for infrastructure updates.

 3. **Optimize Docker Image Size**
    To improve deployment times and reduce storage costs, consider optimizing the Docker image by: